AdobeXD/plugin-samples/README.md

 Below are the prerequisite skills you'll need to build a plugin.
 It's a short list!
 And even if you're new to coding, we think you'll be able to build your skills as you go.

 ##### Required
 **JavaScript**: XD plugins are written in JavaScript.
-The XD APIs support ES6+ JavaScript features, and ES5 is perfectly fine too.
+The XD plugin APIs support ES6+ JavaScript features, and ES5 is perfectly fine too.

 If you've never worked with JavaScript before, we recommend taking a moment to get familiar with the language first.
 But come back quickly; you don't need to be a JavaScript rock star to get started building XD plugins.
-The Quick Start guide and tutorials you find in the documentation will help get you on your way.
+The [Quick Start tutorial](/guides/quick-start-guide/README.md) and [API feature tutorials](/guides) you'll find in the documentation will help get you on your way.

 ##### Recommended
 **HTML/CSS**: If you plan to offer a UI for your plugin, some familiarity with HTML and CSS is recommended.
 XD plugin APIs support a _subset_ of HTML and CSS for creating plugin UI.